Erie Federal Courthouse: Buildings of the modern courthouse complex

 The 1938 courthouse was designed by Rudolph Stanley-Brown, a Cleveland architect who was the grandson of President James A. Garfield.
 Built during the Great Depression with funds from New Deal programs, its construction provided local jobs.
 The building was listed in the National Register of Historic Places in 1993.
-However, the Erie Public Library, completed in 1899 and incorporated into the United States Courthouse complex in the 1980s, is the oldest building in the complex.
+However, the Erie Public Library, completed in 1899 and incorporated into the United States Courthouse complex in the 1990s, is the oldest building in the complex.
 The Library was designed by the firm of Alden & Harlow of Pittsburgh, and was individually listed in the National Register of Historic Places in 1979.

 The 1947 Baker Building was originally a clothing store.
 Isaac Baker and Son established its first store in the 1850s at another downtown location.
 When fire destroyed an earlier building, the proprietor hired Erie architect Walter Monahan and consulting architect George Mayer of Cleveland to design a new building.
 Construction of the building occurred during the period 1943-1946 by the Henry Shenk Company, a prominent Erie general contractor.
 Shenk had constructed the adjacent Erie Library, over 40 years earlier, and his company was quite large when it began constructing the Baker Building.
-Work was stopped on the building shortly after it began, because of the constrictions imposed by World War II; however, it resumed in 1945 and was substantially completed in 1946.
+Work was stopped on the building shortly after it began, because of restrictions imposed by World War II; however, it resumed in 1945 and was substantially completed in 1946.
 The Baker Building was also determined eligible for listing in the National Register of Historic Places.

 The new portions are the Courthouse Annex and the Connector, which unite the annex, library, and courthouse.
 Both are clearly modern.
 The design and restoration was completed in 2004 by DPK&A Architects and Kingsland Scott Bauer Associates.